sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 We only need to spawn a fake projectile if we're a local client (i.e. `bIsNetAuthority` is false) and our `ForwardPredictionTime` is greater than `0.0` (i.e. our ping is greater than `0.0`, to account for LAN servers).

 To properly spawn our fake projectile, we need a struct of type `FActorSpawnParameters`.
 These parameters will be re-used a few times, so we can make some helper functions to construct them when needed, with the necessary parameters.
-(We'll skip the pre-spawn initialization code for now, and come back to it once we implement our ID code in `Projectile`).
+(We'll skip the pre-spawn initialization code for now, and come back to it in the next section, when we implement our ID code in `Projectile`).

 {% highlight c++ %}
 // AbilityTask_SpawnPredictedProjectile.h